maciewheeler/Predicting-Brackets-Grand-Slam-Tennis-Tournaments/chintan/README.md

 ### When adding more data,

 -   Download match outcome data from this [website](http://www.tennis-data.co.uk/ausopen.php)
 -   If adding data for the year 2015, Save it as `m2015.csv`
 -   Run the main.py as

 ```bash
 python3 main.py --year 2014
 ```

 -   Continue from `Step 2`

 ## Model used

 -   Neural Network
+-   Support Vector Machine (linear kernel)

 ## Assumptions